 Bond offerings and liability management exercises by sovereign and quasi-sovereign issuers

-By Reuven Young and Radoslaw Michalak, Davis Polk & Wardwell London LLP
+by Reuven Young and Radoslaw Michalak, Davis Polk & Wardwell LLP

 Recent years have seen increased activity in the capital markets space by sovereign and quasi-sovereign issuers, including a number of “green bond” issuances and refinancings of outstanding debt.
 With this trend expected to continue, it is timely to analyse the options available to government issuers planning to issue debt in the international capital markets or engage in liability management exercises.